RedisLabs/redislabs-docs/content/rs/references/compatibility/resp.md

 ## Supported RESP versions

-- RESP2 is supported by Redis Enterprise 6.0 and later.
+- RESP2 is supported by all Redis Enterprise versions.

 - RESP3 is supported by Redis Enterprise 7.2 and later.